arskom/spyne/doc/source/manual/03_types.rst

 ^^^^^^^^^^^^^

-While Spyne is all about putting firm restirictions on your input schema, it's also all about flexibility.
+While Spyne is all about putting firm restirictions on your input schema, it's also about flexibility.

-That's why, while highly discouraged, the user can choose to accept or return unstructed data using the :class:`spyne.model.primitive.AnyDict`, whose native type is a regular ``dict`` and :class:`spyne.model.primitive.AnyXml` whose native type is a regular :class:`lxml.etree.Element`.
+That's why, while generally discouraged, the user can choose to accept or return unstructed data using the :class:`spyne.model.primitive.AnyDict`, whose native type is a regular ``dict`` and :class:`spyne.model.primitive.AnyXml` whose native type is a regular :class:`lxml.etree.Element`.

 ``AnyDict`` and ``AnyXml`` are roughly equivalent when the underlying